 There has been no reported case to date concerning a foreign state seeking an extradition from Ireland for cartel offences (or vice versa).
-In principle, extradition should be possible given that cartel activity has been a criminal offence in Ireland since 3 July 1996, when the 1996 Act entered into force.
+In principle, extradition should be possible given that cartel activity has been a criminal offence in Ireland since 3 July 1996, when the 1996 Act entered into force but each case will turn on its own circumstances.
 The decision on whether to allow the extradition of persons in Ireland to foreign states is reserved to the courts.